 From this plank position, engage your core as you pull your right elbow back towards your hip, then lower with control back to the mat.

 Modification: Drop to your knees, performing the rows from your knees.
-Or take the rows from a standing, bent over row position.
+Option to take the rows from a standing, bent over row position.

 Start in a low plank position, forearms on the mat with shoulders stacked over elbows.
 Think about forming one long line from your head through your heels, engaging your core to make sure your hips don’t pike up or drop down.